MO-RISE/pontos-hub/README.md

 * https://www.emqx.io/docs/en/v5.1/access-control/authn/jwt.html#jwt-authentication

 The MQTT API for the datahub is configured such that:
+* There are two root namespaces: `PONTOS` (for incoming data) and `PONTOS_HUB` (for public access) in the mqtt topic structure.
+This makes it possible to potentially filter data that should not be publicly accessible.
+By default, no filtering is done between, i.e. all data published to the `PONTOS` root will be available on the `PONTOS_HUB` root.
 * Login credentials are required when connecting to the broker (see [here](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901043) for details)
     * The JWT should be passed in the field for the password.
     * The `sub` claim within the JWT is verified to match the username used for login.
 This authenticates the username.
 I.e. the username is as expected and not forged.